godot-rust/gdext/ReadMe.md

 To consult the API reference, have a look at the online [API Docs].

-Furthermore, we provide a small example game in the [`examples/dodge-the-creeps` directory][dodge-the-creeps].
+Furthermore, we provide some practical examples and small games in the [demo-projects] repository.
-The example [`examples/hot-reload`][hot-reload] demonstrates hot-reloading in the Godot editor.

 If you need help, join our [Discord] server and ask in the `#help` channel!